 Egg Donation Latvia

 Donating eggs and undergoing egg donation treatment is legal in Latvia.
-According to the local law, the donors are Latvian and anonymous.
+According to local law, the donors are Latvian and anonymous.
 Egg donation treatment in Latvia is especially popular among patients from Estonia, Lithuania, Scandinavia, Germany, and the United Kingdom.
-The Latvian clinics cater to foreign patients’ needs by offering them services of personal patient coordinators and translators if needed.
+The Latvian clinics cater to foreign patients’ needs by offering them the services of personal patient coordinators and translators if needed.

 You may also like to read – Sperm donation abroad – what you need to know.

 IUI procedure involves preparing sperm and injecting it into a patient’s uterus.
 It is the most non-invasive treatment and can assist couples with mild forms of infertility in conception.
 IVF law in Latvia grants access to IUI (intrauterine insemination) and AID (artificial insemination with donor) to formal and informal heterosexual couples, single women, and female same-sex couples.
 AID treatment uses anonymously donated sperm through licensed sperm banks.
 The cost of IUI in Latvia oscillates around EUR 400 and for AID you would have to pay approx. EUR 950-1,000.